itsRYN0/RYNOs-Firefox/extension/README.md

 ## Installation

 Install the Firefox extension from [addons.mozilla.org](https://addons.mozilla.org/fr/firefox/addon/gh0stzk-s-homepage/).
-The extension is prefered because it allows to use the `newtab` page as the homepage and will be updated automatically.
+The extension is preferred because it allows to use the `newtab` page as the homepage and will be updated automatically.

 ### OR